 At Ursula Taylor C of E School children are taught about how they can keep themselves and others safe, including online.
 To be effective, we present this information in an age-appropriate way.
-We are sensitive to the specific needs and vulnerabilities of individual children, including children Enabling all to flourish: Rooted in God's love
+We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.
+Children are taught to recognise when they are at risk and how to get help when they need it.

 Children have access to members of staff whom are trained to support children with mental health and well-being concerns.
 A number of staff have completed Mental Health First Aider Training and have received training in Understanding Adverse Childhood Experiences.
 At Ursula Taylor, we offer a nurture provision, called 'Phoenix Club' to support children whom are experiencing challenges at home or at school.
 This work supports children on a 1:1 or small group basis and combines work on zones of regulation and how to cope in challenging circumstances and build resilience.
+We provide children with support to understand how to keep themselves safe, through teaching protective behaviours to children who require it, as well as providing 1:1 and small group support for children experiencing challenging circumstances.
+We work closely with our Local Early Help Professional to ensure that all children have their social, emotional and health needs met to the best of our ability.

 Through PSHE and RSE lessons all children are taught how to keep themselves safe and when to recognise that they might be at risk.
 They are also taught about healthy relationships and diversity.
 Children receive regular lessons about E-safety and how to keep themselves and others safe when they are online, this happens through our PSHE lessons and within the Computing Curriculum.

-What is child abuse?
+What is child abuse, neglect and exploitation?